kmartyn30/School_District_Anaylsis_2/README.md

 Replacing the ninth graders' math and reading scores affect Thomas High School performance relative to the other schools have apppears have an average score of 83.350 which is in the same range as seven other schools.
 (Cabrera H.S, Griffin H.S., Holden H.S., Pena H.S., Shleden H.S., Wilson H.S., Wright H.S.).
 The remaining seven other schools scored below the 80s range.
 As you notice the charter schools were the apex in scoring in the 80s in math as opposed to the district.

 ##Scores by school spending:##
-The school spending for Thomas High School fit in the range of $638 per student budget which is within the range of $630 to 644 spending range per student. with the average math scores of 78.5, average reading score of 81.6 score.
+The school spending for Thomas High School fit in the range of $638 per student budget which is within the range of $630 to 644 spending range per student. with the average math scores of 78.5, average reading score of 81.6 score which is the second lowest in the spending ranges per student.

 ## Score by School Size
-Thomas H.S. has 1,635 attending toal students which is in the medium range between (1000 -2000) school size with the average math scores of 83.361201 an.
+Thomas H.S. has 1,635 attending toal students which is in the medium range between (1000 -2000) school size with the average math scores of 83.361201 comparably to the smaller size schools with the average math score of 83.821598 and large (2000- 5000) average math scores 77.746417.